It is a content.

 Signal Authentication Service

-The Cabinet Office is developing a signal authentication service that can confirm whether a signal received by a GNSS receiver is actually a signal transmitted from a positioning satellite or not.
-The service will be launched in the fiscal year 2024.
+The Cabinet Office has developed a signal authentication service that can confirm whether a signal received by a GNSS receiver is actually a signal transmitted from a positioning satellite or not.
+The service started in April 2024.

 Vulnerability of the Positioning Signal